su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 %
 ```

 This unsteady simulation results in a periodic flow, which can be seen by the vortex street in the flow visualization above.
-However, since the initial conditions are set to free-stream conditions, which have no physical meaning, a couple of iterations are needed to reach the periodic state.
+However, since the initial conditions are set to free-stream conditions, a couple of iterations are needed to reach the periodic state.
 This time-span is called transient phase.

 ![Periodic Drag](../../Unsteady_NACA0012/images/Time_Dep_Drag.png)
-Figure (4): Time dependent drag (black) and lift (red) coefficient.
+Figure (4): Time-dependent drag (black) and lift (red) coefficient.
 The transient time spans approximately 300 (physical) time-steps.

-In a periodic flow, an insantaneous output value, e.g. $$C_D(t)$$ is not meaningful in some applications, e.g. aerodynamic shape optimization.
-Hence one often uses the average value of one period $$T$$.
+Usually in a periodic flow an instantaneous output value, e.g. $$C_D(t)$$, is not meaningful.
+Hence one often uses the average value of one period $$T$$:

 $$ \frac{1}{T}\int_0^T C_D(t) \mathcal{d}t$$

 However, the exact duration of a period is unknown or cannot be resolved due to a too coarse time discretization.
 Therefore,
 one averages over a finite time-span $$M$$, which lasts
-a couple of periods and hopes for convergence to the period-average.
+a couple of periods and hopes for convergence to the period-average

-$$ \frac{1}{M}\int_0^M C_D(t) \mathcal{d}t$$
+$$ \frac{1}{M}\int_0^M C_D(t) \mathcal{d}t.$$

-If one employs a weighting function $$w(t)$$ , called window-function, the time-average converges faster to the actual period-average.
+If one employs a weighting function $$w(t)$$, called window-function, the time-average converges faster to the actual period-average

-$$ \frac{1}{M}\int_0^M w(t/M)C_D(t) \mathcal{d}t$$
+$$ \frac{1}{M}\int_0^M w(t/M)C_D(t) \mathcal{d}t.$$

 A windowing function is a function, that is zero on its boundaries $$0$$ and $$M$$ and has integral $$1$$.
 The iteration
 to start the windowed time-average is specified with `WINDOW_START_ITER`.
-Note, that at this iteration, the transient phase of the flow must have passed.
-Otherwise a time average, that approximates a period average is not meaningful.
+Note, that at this iteration the transient phase of the flow must have passed.
+Otherwise a time average that approximates a period average is not meaningful.
 The windowing function can be specified with the option `WINDOW_FUNCTION`.
 Note, that windowing functionality also works for sensitivities of time dependent outputs.
 In this case, the order of convergence is reduced by 1.
-The following options are implemented.
+The following options are implemented:

 | Window | Convergence Order | Convergence Order (sensitivity) |
 | --- | --- | --- |